zx80/flask-simple-auth/README.md

 presence and type checked, and they are added automatically as named parameters to route functions, skipping the burden of checking them in typical REST functions.
 In practice, importing Flask's `request` global variable is not necessary anymore.
+The philosophy is that a REST API entry point is a function call through HTTP, so the route definition should be a function, avoiding relying on magic globals.

 [**Utils**](#utils) include the convenient `Reference` class which allows to share possibly thread-local data for import, and CORS handling.